 Now is time to give them a bit more responsibility.
 Encourage them to get themselves up & out as they may start earlier than younger siblings.
 Give them a set of keys if they are coming home later and independently.

-Do you have a tip for a parent of a child starting secondary school?
+Have your say!
+Do you have a tip for a parent of a child moving from primary to secondary school?
 Share it in the comments below.